JohnOnSoftware/SolarSystemWebVR/README.md

 Open your browser at http://localhost:3000/ you will see the result.

+This sample is trying to create a Solar system, and it get the idea and mainly referenced from the good article at https://www.pluralsight.com/guides/front-end-javascript/getting-started-with-react-vr.

-The live demo is at https://ironmanviewer.herokuapp.com/
+The live demo is at https://solarsystem.herokuapp.com/

 Zhong Wu
 MIT